 As an advanced file manager, xplorer² bridges the gap between traditional file management and modern user experience.

-What distinguishes xplorer² is its thoughtful blend of innovative features and efficient file system.
+What distinguishes xplorer² is its thoughtful blend of innovative features and an efficient file system.
 Its distinctive “Sticky Selecting” feature prevents accidental file deselection during bulk operations, while built-in duplicate file detection helps maintain disk organization.

 xplorer² best features